 - a.
 It is illegal for anyone to serve alcohol to anyone under 21 years of age.
 It is also illegal for anyone under the age of 21 to purchase, possess, distribute, or consume alcohol. - b.
-Identification cards with proof of age must be presented when requested at all events at which alcohol is served. - Non-alcoholic beverages and select food items must be readily available and accessible throughout the duration of the event. - d.
+Identification cards with proof of age must be presented when requested at all events at which alcohol is served. - c.
+Non-alcoholic beverages and select food items must be readily available and accessible throughout the duration of the event. - d.
 Alcoholic beverages may not be sold at any campus event without an appropriate State license. - e.
 Alcohol may not be served to persons who appear to be intoxicated. - f.
-Any student event in which alcohol is served or consumed on campus must have received prior approval from University Student Affairs who shall communicate with Campus Safety. - g.
-No person having consumed alcohol on or off campus is ever permitted to enter MBKU clinics, see patients or enter a classroom or laboratory.
+Any student event in which alcohol is served or consumed on campus must have received prior approval from University Student Affairs who shall communicate with Campus Safety and request additional Safety Officers be present for the duration of the event - g.
+No person under the influence of alcohol or other drugs is permitted to enter MBKU clinics, see patients or enter a classroom or laboratory.